ritamk/AutoInsta/README.md

 	<li><i>postDislike()</i></li>
 	This function dislikes pop-up posts.
 It waits 1 second before doing so.
 	<li><i>comment(text)</i></li>
 	This function comments on pop-up posts.
 It takes a parameter: text, this is the text that is commented on a post.
-It waits 2 seconds before doing so.
+In a video, the function behaves abnormally.
+It waits at least 2 seconds before doing so.
 If it can't locate the commenting interface, it forfeits the action.
 	<li><i>postSelect()</i></li>
 	This function selects posts and presents them in a pop-up format from profile/explore/tag pages to help other functions interact with the post.
 It waits 1 second before doing so.
 If it can't locate the post, it forfeits the action.
 	<li><i>next()</i></li>